tylertitsworth/5th-age-srd/Classes/Barbarian.md

 You gain 4 skill points in skills that represent the spiritual connection to your spirit guide.
 You can use it on skill checks to perceive supernatural dangers.

 You also gain the two special abilities below.
-Once per day, you can activate one of these abilities as a quick action.
+Once per full recovery, you can activate one of these abilities as a quick action.

 - Infuse your body with the power of your spirit.
 Choose the beast aspect from the druid’s shifter talent that is closest to your spirit animal, and gain its initiate benefit until the end of the battle.
 - Spend a recovery without healing as a quick action to manifest your spirit.
 Until the end of the battle, your spirit companion joins the battle as your ally.
 Create an Animal Companion as per the ranger talent.
 As a spirit creature, your companion gains resist physical damage 16+.